Bachelor of Philosophy: Australian National University

 The Bachelor of Philosophy (PhB) is an individually tailored, research-based undergraduate degree in arts/social sciences or the natural sciences.
 Students undertake supervised research courses, entitled Advanced Studies Courses, each semester with researching academics, often on a one-to-one basis.
 Admission is open to the top one per cent of school-leavers (ATAR 99.00 or greater).
 The duration of the program is four years, including an honours year, where a research thesis is undertaken.
 In order to graduate with the degree, students are required to maintain a high distinction average (80 per cent and above) across all courses in each semester of the degree and must complete the honours year with first-class honours.

 Macquarie University

 The first year of Macquarie University's Master of Research program is referred to as a Bachelor of Philosophy.

 University of Western Australia

 The University of Western Australia also offers the Bachelor of Philosophy (BPhil) course for high-achieving new students.
 This is a research intensive degree which takes four years including an honours year and a research placement unit in second or third year.
 Students studying the course choose disciplines from any of the bachelor's degrees.
-Places are very limited with on average only about 30 places offered to students each year.
-Thus there is a lot of competition for places and the cut-off admission rank is very high.
+Thus, admission is highly competitive and the cut-off entry rank for high school students is very high.